Our tasty Saigon food tour: Too full to move!

 After seven years, I came back to Ho Chi Minh City with my wife.
 Previously we have travelled to other parts of Vietnam and enjoyed the cuisines of Nha Trang and Hanoi as well.
 Though some things have changed in the period between our visits, Ho Chi Minh City remains as charming as ever.
 For me Vietnamese cuisine is one of the best cuisines in the world.
 My wife and I have certainly eaten our way through the country, trying the most famous Vietnamese dishes and local favourites along the way.
 I came across Inspitrip from an article written by JB Macatulad on Will Fly For Food travel and food blog and decided to book a local named Alex for a Saigon food tour.
 Alex is indeed a food connoisseur, and his knowledge of Saigon dishes was impressive.

 The four-hour tour was filled with both good conversation and even better food.
+We did not have to worry about finding where to eat in Ho Chi Minh city.
 We talked about travel, food in Vietnam, the state of the economy, politics, culture, sports and more.
 Alex is not your typical tour guide, either.
 He is exceptionally knowledgeable and intelligent.
 Alex studied in Australia, has a professional background in finance and has worked for multinational corporations in both Australia and Vietnam.
 At first, we felt the cost of the tour was a bit high, but after going on it, we wondered how much Alex would earn from the trip as he guided us through the food scene of Ho Chi Minh City.
 The tour covered the transportation to several locations after picking us up from our hotel.
 Here are some tour highlights:

 Banh mi Huynh Hoa – Best Banh mi in town